shihabmi7/SqlQueryLearning/README.md

-# Sample Database with schemea for MSSQL Server
+# Sample Database schema & SQL Query for MS SQL Server Tutorial

-This DB is provided by sqlservertutorial for Learning SQL.
+This DB schema is provided by www.sqlservertutorial.net for Learning MSSQL Server.
+I update it for personal interest.

 https://www.sqlservertutorial.net/getting-started/sql-server-sample-database/